rez.utils.formatting

 Convert number of seconds into human readable form, eg ‘3.2 hours’.

-Convert number of bytes into human readable form, eg ‘1.2 Kb’.
+Convert number of bytes into human-readable form.

 Convert a string into epoch time.
 Examples of valid strings: